|TensorFlow 1 version||View source on GitHub|

 tf.split( value, num_or_size_splits, axis=0, num=None, name='split' )

-num_or_size_splits is an integer type,
+num_or_size_splits is an integer, then

 num_split smaller tensors.
+This requires that

-len(size_splits) pieces.
-The shape
+len(size_splits) elements.
+The shape of the

-i-th piece has the same size as the
+element has the same size as the

 value except along dimension

-axis where the size is
+the size is

 # 'value' is a tensor with shape [5, 30] # Split 'value' into 3 tensors with sizes [4, 15, 11] along dimension 1 split0, split1, split2 = tf.split(value, [4, 15, 11], 1) tf.shape(split0) # [5, 4] tf.shape(split1) # [5, 15] tf.shape(split2) # [5, 11] # Split 'value' into 3 tensors along dimension 1 split0, split1, split2 = tf.split(value, num_or_size_splits=3, axis=1) tf.shape(split0) # [5, 10]

-Tensorindicating the number of splits along split_dim or a 1-D integer
+num_or_size_splits: Either an integer indicating the number of splits along split_dim or a 1-D integer

-Tensorcontaining the sizes of each output tensor along split_dim.
+Tensoror Python list containing the sizes of each output tensor along split_dim.
 If a scalar then it must evenly divide

 value.shape[axis]; otherwise the sum of sizes along the split dimension must match that of the